 - The permanent and significant loss of a bodily function.

-When car accident victims can demonstrate that their injury falls under one of these categories, they may be eligible to recover damages from the at-fault party in court, which could cover not only medical expenses, but also property damage and pain and suffering and other intangible or noneconomic damages.
+When car accident victims can demonstrate that their injury falls under one of these categories, they may be eligible to recover damages from the at-fault party including medical expenses, noneconomic property damage, pain and suffering and other intangible or noneconomic damages.